Public roadmap

 • Governance foundations for prompt, model, memory, tool, policy, and admin events

-Apple Silicon developer path
+Apple Silicon MLX trial/community path

 • Apple Silicon local profile using host-native model runtime where practical